 I'm Dr. Thomas Faulkner, founder of Faulkner HR Solutions.
 My work focuses on helping Texas organizations strengthen workforce stability, leadership accountability, HR compliance, and operational effectiveness through practical system design.
 That includes public entities that need more than generic training or off-the-shelf HR advice.

 I hold a Doctorate in Business Administration, the SPHR credential, and a Lean Six Sigma Black Belt.
 More importantly, the frameworks I use come from real organizational work, including municipal environments where weak supervision, thin staffing, institutional knowledge loss, and operational bottlenecks create consequences that no glossy program can fix.
-If your organization is trying to build a workforce that functions under pressure, that is the lens behind this article.
+If your organization is looking for stronger public sector HR consulting in Texas, that is the lens behind this article.

 Why Public Sector HR Transformation Keeps Stalling